Chefs Notes

 Cooking and Serving The Fishcakes

 I love fishcakes and eggs together.
 So, I served my fishcakes with two soft-poached eggs on top and a bit of salad.
-I also made a Sriracha-Orange Mayonaise to go with the fishcakes.
+I also made a Sriracha-Orange Mayonnaise to go with the fishcakes.
 You can find the recipe below.

 Bonus Recipe